 Do not use this mailbox to nominate yourself or if you're a member of the general public.

 The HR director or director of workforce in your organisation is responsible for setting up a process to triage eligible staff.
 They may nominate a deputy to co-ordinate this.

 The co-ordinator will be your single point of contact.
 You should check whether you’re eligible for the offer before contacting the co-ordinator and requesting a nomination.

 Process for employees

-- Your co-ordinator will contact you to let you know how to request a nomination.
+- Your co-ordinator should have made contact to let staff know how to request a nomination.
 If you have not heard from your co-ordinator, please contact your HR Director.

 - Request a nomination with your co-ordinator.

 - Your co-ordinator will identify whether you're eligible.

 - Your data will be sent to a secure NHS mailbox and then direct to the service provider by a secure transfer.

 - Service providers will action the request or get directly in touch with you to discuss options.

 - You'll receive a confirmation email or text message to let you know that the process is complete.